Stanislav Nasadil: Life

-Born on 20 October 1907 in Loštice, Austrian Empire as the son of the father František Nasadil and his mother Františka.
+Born on 20 October 1907 in Loštice, Austrian Empire, he was the son of Fr.
+František Nasadil and his mother Františka.
 He had four brothers.
 He first attended a national school and then a burgher school.
-In 1921 and 1922, the family renounced the Catholic faith, and in 1924 they joined the newly emerging Orthodox Church under the leadership of the Bishop Gorazda.
+In 1921 and 1922, the family renounced the Roman Catholic faith, and in 1924 they joined the newly emerging Orthodox Church under the leadership of the Bishop Gorazd Pavlík (who, like Nasadil, would later be martyred in the Second World War.)

 As a young man, he decided on a Christian vocation.
 Together with 14 students, he was sent to a seminary of the Serbian Orthodox Church in 1923.
 He first studied in the seminar of St. Jan Theologian in Macedonian Bitole and in 1928 he finished his studies with a theological school-leaving examination in the seminary of St. Sava.
 Then he returned home and started working in the service of the church and also as a translator in Baťa's shoe factories in Zlín.

 On 6 July 1931, he married Leopoldina b.
 Pestlová (Desanka) and the same year their son Dalibor called Stanko was born.

 Between 1932 and 1933 he left for the Kingdom of Yugoslavia.
-On March 11, 1933, he was ordained a deacon bishop by the Diocese of Bac Irinej and a day later on jerej.
-After his ordination, he began working as an auxiliary priest in the parish of Stara Moravica belonging to the Diocese of Upper Carlovac.
+On 11 March 1933 he was ordained a deacon by the Diocese of Bac Irinej and a day later as a priest.
+After his ordination, he began working as an auxiliary priest in the parish of Stara Moravica belonging to the Diocese of Upper Karlovac.
 He then became a parish priest in Croatian Lička Jesenica in the church of St. the prophet Elijah.

-In April 1941, Croatian and Bosnian territories were occupied by nazist Independent State of Croatia was established there, which was a puppet country of the Third Reich.
+In April 1941, Croatian and Bosnian territories were occupied by the fascist Independent State of Croatia which was established there, which was a puppet state of the Third Reich.
 This Ustasha state liquidated religious minorities (Orthodox Serbs, Roma, and Jews).
-On May 23, 1941, the Ustashas invaded the residence of the eparchial bishop Sáva in the village of Plaški.
-The bishop and the clergy present, including Father Stanislav, were identified as undesirable and were called to leave the country under threat of death.
+On 23 May 1941 the Ustashas invaded the residence of the eparchial bishop Sava Trlajić in the village of Plaški.
+The bishop and the clergy present, including Fr.
+Nasadil, were identified as undesirable and were called to leave the country under threat of death.
 Those present decided to stay with their believers.